TABLE OF CONTENTS

 Check status

-Build process in details
+Build process in detail

 running expo build on ios